Peppebalzanoo/SDL3-tutorials-cpp/README.md

 ## Assets and Resources

-The `assets/` directory contains shared media files used across tutorials:
+The `assets/` directory contains original and free-licensed media files created specifically for this project:
-- `hello-sdl3.bmp` - Basic bitmap image
+- `hello-world.bmp` - Original bitmap image for basic loading
-- `loaded.png` - Default texture
+- `texture.png` - Original default texture for rendering examples
-- `up.png`, `down.png`, `left.png`, `right.png` - Directional sprites
+- `arrow-up.png`, `arrow-down.png`, `arrow-left.png`, `arrow-right.png` - Original directional arrow sprites
-- `background.png` - Background image for layering
+- `background.png` - Original background image for layering demos
-- `foo.png` - Sprite with transparent areas
+- `foreground.png` - Original sprite with transparent areas for color keying

+**All graphical assets in this project are either original creations or sourced from free-licensed resources.
+No copyrighted material from external tutorials has been included.**

 ## License and Attribution

-This tutorial collection is based on the work of **Lazy Foo' Productions**.
-The original tutorials are copyrighted material and this repository serves as a learning implementation following their educational content.

-- **Original Tutorials**: © Lazy Foo' Productions 2004-2025
-- **Implementation**: Educational use following tutorial guidelines
+This project represents my personal learning implementation of SDL3 concepts:

+- **Implementation**: Original code and interpretation by Giuseppe
+- **Assets**: Original creations and free-licensed resources
+- **Learning Reference**: Concepts studied from various SDL3 educational resources

+**No copyrighted material, source code, or assets from Lazy Foo' Productions or other tutorial sources have been redistributed in this repository.**

 ## Getting Started